Looking for a spring refresh? In today’s post I’m sharing four tips for easy spring kitchen decorating ideas!

 For me this means the colors of your linens or towels, the candles you choose to burn or even the soap scent you use.
 All of these visual cues and scents really change the way you respond to a space!

 I also put away the pine scented candles of the winter and bring out some non-seasonal or spring scents.
-Right now I’m burning my favorite Chai Latte candle.
+Right now I’m burning my favorite Espresso candle.
 And since it’s a bit lighter than something like a pumpkin, it works year round!
-I also use lemon scents, lavender, and coffee.
-All of these are especially good for this in-between season where it’s no longer winter, but not warm and summery yet either.
+Another favorite is this candle from Voluspa – I love the Casa Pacifica scent, but all three scents are yummy!

 Tip Three: Use Seasonal Decor